Thursday, June 18, 2026

 8 am.
 Luggage out.

 Rosie and I snacked on our apple and bars.
 I purchased coffee for about $1.50 Euro.
 A fellow traveler offered over his too many fries, purchased from Goody's Burger House, a McD knock off.
 All signs in English.
+Coffee pastry shop and some other small restauarant stands housed in same building.

 Baked salmon over mushrooms, peppers, light white/yellow sauce.
 Excellent.